data2intelligence/SpaCET/docs/tutorial.md

 ## Create SpaCE object

-To read their ST data into R, user can create an SpaCE object by `create.SpaCE`.
-Basically, `create.SpaCE` requires two parameters `seqPath` and `imagePath`, which point the standard output folders of 10x Visium data.
+To read your ST data into R, user can create an SpaCE object by `create.SpaCE`.
+Basically, `create.SpaCE` requires two parameters `seqPath` and `imagePath`, which point the standard output folders of 10x Visium dataset.

 The `seqPath` folder should include\
 "barcodes.tsv.gz": spot level barcodes\